vudiep411/Stock-bot/README.md

 # Discord trading bot
-Bot that retrieve stock market data.
-Still in progress
+Bot that Simulating trading where you can buy and sell stock.
+Starting off with $10,000 Try to make as much money as you could in the stock market.

 # How to Run
 1. Create a .env similar to .env.example